 To neatly pour the cream into the serving glasses use a jug and a steady hand, or a wide funnel.
 Allow to set and then wipe away any smears and drips with a cotton bud dipped in a little vodka – the cotton bud and vodka trick works when plating any food to cleanly get rid of drips and smears.

-If you like creamy lemon puddings you may also like my quick and easy make in advance three ingredient lemon possets, or my no churn lemon curd ice cream, both of which have the requisite effort to glory ratio of being incredibly easy to make in advance, but also suitably impressive.
+If you like white chocolate pots you may also like my quick and easy make in advance three ingredient lemon possets, or my no churn lemon curd ice cream, both of which have the requisite effort to glory ratio of being incredibly easy to make in advance, but also suitably impressive.
 Like milk chocolate instead?
 Then try my three ingredient chocolate pots.

 - 1 cup double (heavy) cream (240 ml)